taeastmo/16BMB_manual/docs/source/beamline_support.rst

 Beamline support
 ================

-Call the floor coordinator: either call 2-0101 and leave the beamline phone extension or use this link `<https://www.aps.anl.gov/form/esaf>`_ from the public beamline computer.
+Call the floor coordinator: either call 2-0101 from the beamline phone and leave the beamline phone extension or use this link `<https://www.aps.anl.gov/form/esaf>`_ from the public beamline computer.

 Floor coordinator website: `<https://www.aps.anl.gov/Users-Information/Help-Reference/Contacts/Floor-Coordinators>`_